 Consumers will have learnt past week that the Competition Commission ordered Vodacom and MTN, SA’s largest telecom companies, to reduce consumer data costs as much as 50%.
 That would have been good news for cash-strapped South Africans, who feel data costs and the general cost of communication are too high in our country.
 The 1GB data bundle that now costs R150 could soon become R75 cheaper...

+Would you like to comment on this article?
 Register (it's quick and free) or sign in now.